 • Desire to rebid BPO services to change the BPO environment itself such as moving from labor arbitrage—which many offshore BPO contracts represent—to business transformation

-But some experts say terminating for convenience is the least solid ground for exiting a business relationship and the most likely to incur fees.
+But some experts say termination for convenience is the least solid ground for exiting a business relationship and the most likely to incur fees.
 The fees for breaking an agreement with your customer service vendor are likely outlined in your contract.

 Termination for cause

-Failure to perform to established standards and/or breach of contract is cause, but the organization has to have been given the chance to fix the problem.
+Failure to perform to established standards and/or breach of contract is the cause, but the organization has to have been given the chance to fix the problem.